CT and digital social networks: architecture, security and functioning

 Teaching methods

-Group work will be organized in order to mobilize and deepen the knowledge and know-how thought.
+• Project: to be carried out by group in order to mobilize and deepen the course material, practical knowledge and know-how taught during class lectures.

 Evaluation methods

-2. Presentation of the group work (40%; mark for which the students evaluate the other groups as well as themselves).
+• Presentation of group work (50%; grade for which students evaluate other groups as well as themselves).

-2. If the group presentation is not passed, i.e. <10/20 (otherwise the grade is kept, without the possibility of improving it): individual work is required and should be submitted in the form of a written report with the same objectives as the group work that should be done during the first session (40%)
+• If the presentation of the group work is rated < 10/20 (otherwise the rating obtained for the first session is maintained, without the possibility of improving it): individual work to be submitted in the form of 'a written report whose structure is imposed and having the same objectives as the group work which is carried out during the first session (50%).

 Bibliography